usnistgov/simprocesd/README.md

-# Sim-PROCESD
+# Sim-PROCESD: Simulated-Production Resource for Operations & Conditions Evaluations to Support Decision-making

-Sim-Procesd is a discrete event simulation package written in Python that is designed to model the behavior of discrete manufacturing systems.
+Sim-PROCESD is a discrete event simulation package written in Python that is designed to model the behavior of discrete manufacturing systems.
 Specifically, it focuses on asynchronous production lines with finite buffers.
 It also provides functionality for modeling the degradation and maintenance of machines in these systems.

 In addition to modeling the behavior of existing systems, Sim-PROCESD is also intended to help with optimizing those systems by simulating various changes to them and reviewing the results.
 For instance, users may be interested in evaluating alternative maintenance policies for a particular system.